-To guarantee flexibility the ADC is able to convert also group of channels organized is a user defined sequence.
+To guarantee flexibility the ADC is able to convert also a group of channels organized is a user-defined sequence.
 The sequence can be configured acting on some registers known as ADC Sequence Registers.
-Usually those registers are three (ADCx_SQR1, ADCx_SQR2 and ADCx_SQR3) and the maximum sequence length is 16 anyway this can vary across different microcontroller even if working principle remains quite the same.
-Each sequence register is splitted in many bit fields representing an element of the sequence and in the first register there is also a bit field representing the length of the whole sequence (actually length minus one, as instance if we store 3 in it we are stating the whole sequence length is 4).
+Usually, those registers are three (ADCx_SQR1, ADCx_SQR2, and ADCx_SQR3) and the maximum sequence length is 16 anyway this can vary across different microcontroller even if working principle remains quite the same.
+Each sequence register is split in many bit fields representing an element of the sequence and in the first register, there is also a bit field representing the length of the whole sequence (actually length minus one, for instance, if we store 3 in it we are stating the whole sequence length is 4).

-The sequence can be composed in a completely arbitrary way and user can even repeat the same channel more than once.
-To configure it we have to populate these bitfield with the numeric identifier of the channel.
-Thus if as example we would to set a sequence like ADC_CHANNEL_IN0, ADC_CHANNEL_IN14 and ADC_CHANNEL_IN3 we should set
+The sequence can be composed in a completely arbitrary way and the user can even repeat the same channel more than once.
+To configure it we have to populate these bitfields with the numeric identifier of the channel.
+Thus, if we would set a sequence like ADC_CHANNEL_IN0, ADC_CHANNEL_IN14 and ADC_CHANNEL_IN3 we should set

 If you are not familiar with shift and bitwise operators you should definitely read Registers and bit masks which is a short article that explains how to deal with read-modify-write paradigm and registers in general.